codivoire/flutter_smartpos_printer/README.md

 # flutter_smartpos_printer

-A new flutter plugin project.
+A flutter plugin for smart POS printer for android platform.

 ## Getting Started